Dinesh-Adhithya-H/Machine-learning-in-Football/index.md

 ### Model Application

 The model was used on a few matches contested by FC Barcelona , The following pass hardness distributions were obtained :
+- X-axis : 0 to 10, pass hardness increases from 0 to 10.
+- Y-axis : No. of passes of that particular difficulty.

 [FCB VS ALMERIA](https://github.com/Dinesh-Adhithya-H/sports-analytics/blob/master/fcb%20vs%20almeria.png)
 [FCB VS BILBAO](https://github.com/Dinesh-Adhithya-H/sports-analytics/blob/master/fcb%20vs%20bilbao.png)